-- This project is located within the Colley Wright Brook watershed. - The 75 foot Stream Protection District for the tributary to Colley Wright Brook that is located just beyond the northern corner of the property is shown on the plan at the rear of Lots 14 and 15 on Sheet ASB-1 of the June 4, 2018 preliminary plan set. - The project will not adversely impact any river, stream, or brook.
+- This project is located within the Colley Wright Brook watershed. - The 75 foot Stream Protection District for the tributary to Colley Wright Brook that is located just beyond the northern corner of the property is shown on the plan at the rear of Lots 14 and 15 8 and Open Space 2 on the preliminary plan. - The project will not adversely impact any river, stream, or brook.